markdalgleish/allthethings.js/README.md

 ## filter

-If your named function starts with 'filter' or 'is', then a 'filter' is performed.
+If your named function starts with 'filter' or 'is', then a [*filter*](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/filter) is performed.

 When filtering, it's idiomatic to use 'fromThe' instead of 'allThe':